ianmilligan1/webarchive-workshop/workshop/workshop.md

 `docker run --rm -it -v "/path/to/your/data:/data" archivesunleashed/docker-aut`

-For example, if your files are in `/Users/ianmilligan1/desktop/data` you would run the above command like:
+For example, if your files are in `/Users/ianmilligan1/desktop/data` you would run the above command like (make sure that you have all the slashes, including the one before `Users`, and you will also have to make sure you use an upper-case `Users`):

 `docker run --rm -it -v "/Users/ianmilligan1/desktop/data:/data" archivesunleashed/docker-aut`